 Company value = sales x 1.0

-Take the average sales of at least the last three years and multiply it by a multiplier to get your company value.
-Typical multipliers vary greatly from industry to industry.
+Take an average turnover and multiply it by a multiplier to get your business value.
+Common multipliers vary greatly from industry to industry.
 It is important to choose the multiplier based on comparable companies in the same industry.
 As with the two formulas above, we recommend that you use the select the appropriate multiplier .

 Sales Multiplier Formula